Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification

-Moreover, TCAV computes the network's sensitivity to a concept, but not the magnitude of its importance in the prediction as the score only depends on the signs of the directional derivatives.
-For instance, ``grass'' and ``dimples'' concepts might have identical TCAV scores for the ``golf ball'' class, even if one contributes substantially more to the prediction.
-TCAV has received attention within the XAI community, leading to various applications~\cite{tcav_skin, cai_appl} and extensions~\cite{CAR,regression}.
-A notable extension that tries to add localization for a concept of interest is CAVLI~\cite{cavli}, which uses LIME to decompose images into superpixels and uses CAVs to assess their similarity to the concepts.
-Furthermore, while our study focuses on user-defined concepts, unsupervised approaches have also been proposed ~\cite{clustering_cavs,ICE,craft,cocox}.
-These methods typically involve segmentation and cropping to generate image patches, which are then re-inserted into the network, and their feature maps are clustered by similarity, resulting in a set of extracted concepts.
-Although these approaches can be effective for general-purpose explanations, they may be less suited for situations that require a detailed understanding of a network's reliance on specific concepts, or fine-grained distinctions between overlapping visual features.
+Moreover, TCAV computes the network's sensitivity to a concept, but not the magnitude of its importance, as the score only depends on the signs of the directional derivatives.
+For instance, the concepts ``grass'' and ``dimples'' might have identical TCAV scores for the ``golf ball'' class, even if one contributes substantially more to the prediction.